Uzee009/Local-Passwor-Manager/README.md

 # Command-Line Password Manager

 A secure, offline, command-line password manager written in Python.
 This application allows you to store and manage your passwords securely on your local machine.

+## The goal of this project was

+### A. Slove an issue of mine to store passwords.
+### B. Practice the python concepts I have learned over last couple months.

 ## Features